adobe/react-spectrum/rfcs/2020-v3-telemetry.md

 #### Provider Update

-The [Provider Component](/packages/%40react-spectrum/provider/src/Provider.tsx) would need to be updated to except a new object:
+The [Provider Component](/packages/%40react-spectrum/provider/src/Provider.tsx) would need to be updated to accept a new object:

 ```tsx
 interface Telemetry {